mristimaki/themindfulmuslim/README.md

 ### The Colors
 <img width="1440" alt="colorpalette" src="https://user-images.githubusercontent.com/121927123/219293629-dd4a2324-07b8-4d2f-ae86-cc32ae0dd908.png">

 To create the playful yet empowering design I wanted, I looked up the emotional effects of colors.
-I chose the orange colours for the creative, playful and uplifting effects, white for inspiring and fresh look and charcoal for a elegant and empowering effect to the text.
+I chose the orange colors for the creative, playful and uplifting effects, white for inspiring and fresh look and charcoal for a elegant and empowering effect to the text.

 ### The Images
 ![images](https://user-images.githubusercontent.com/121927123/219300505-1679d594-7ae3-49b1-b39c-79504712d968.png)